Deep Learning in Asset Pricing

-The workhorse models in asset pricing in equity are based on linear factor models exemplified by \cite{fama1993} and \cite{fama20151}.
-Recently, new methods have been developed to study the cross-section of returns in the linear framework but accounting for the large amount of conditioning information. \cite{lettaupelger2018} extend principal component analysis to account for no-arbitrage.
+The workhorse models in equity asset pricing are based on linear factor models exemplified by \cite{fama1993,fama20151}.
+Recently, new methods have been developed to study the cross-section of returns in the linear framework but accounting for the large amount of conditioning information. \cite{lettaupelger2018} extend principal component analysis (PCA) to account for no-arbitrage.
 They show that a no-arbitrage penalty term makes it possible to overcome the low signal-to-noise ratio problem in financial data and find the information that is relevant for the pricing kernel.
-Our paper is based on a similar intuition and we show that this result extends to a non-linear framework. \cite{kozak2017} apply mean-variance optimization with an elastic net penalty to characteristic sorted factors.\footnote{We show that the special case of a linear formulation of our model is essentially a version of their model and we include it as the linear benchmark case in our analysis.} \cite{kelly2018} apply PCA to stock returns projected on characteristics to obtain a SDF that is linear in the characteristics. \cite{pelger2019} combines high-frequency data with PCA to capture non-parametrically the time-variation in factor risk. \cite{xiong2018} show that macroeconomic states are relevant to capture time-variation in PCA-based factors. \cite{freyberger2017dissecting} use Lasso selection methods to approximate the SDF as a non-linear function of characteristics but rule out interaction effects.
+Our paper is based on a similar intuition and we show that this result extends to a non-linear framework. \cite{kozak2017} estimate the SDF based on characteristic sorted factors with a modified elastic net regression.\footnote{We show that the special case of a linear formulation of our model is essentially a version of their model and we include it as the linear benchmark case in our analysis.} \cite{kelly2018} apply PCA to stock returns projected on characteristics to obtain a conditional multi-factor model where the loadings are linear in the characteristics. \cite{pelger2019} combines high-frequency data with PCA to capture non-parametrically the time-variation in factor risk. \cite{xiong2018} show that macroeconomic states are relevant to capture time-variation in PCA-based factors.